Keyboard shortcuts

 Introduction

-The µcad programming language is purely declarative so-called markup programming language, which means that a µcad program can be evaluated like a mathematical equation, resulting in a graphical output.
+The µcad programming language is a purely declarative so-called markup programming language, which means that a µcad program can be evaluated (like a mathematical equation) resulting in a graphical output.

 Purpose of this document

-This document is meant as a explaining reference of all features of microcad.
+This document is meant as an explaining reference of all features of µcad.
 So chapter-wise this book will explain them around some example code.
 This example code is automatically tested and gives us a bit of a guarantee, that those features we explain here, work like we say.

 Contribute